LDSSA/batch7-students/guides/github.md

     1. Initialize with a README.
     This is mostly just so that you don't initialize an empty repo.
     1. Add a Python `.gitignore`. :warning:
-    This step is insanely important.
-If you don't do this, you may check files into the repo that can break the grading process and you will not get any points for your work.
+    **This step is insanely important.** If you don't do this, you may check files into the repo that can break the grading process and you will not get any points for your work.

 ![Create Repository](../media/create_repository.png "Create Repository")

-#### Add a Deploy Key to your Repository
+#### 1.2 Add a Deploy Key to your Repository

 Since your repository is private you will have to explicitly give access to our grading system so that it can fetch material from the repository.
 To do this, you need to add a deploy key to your repository, which we